What is Green Screen?

-Green screen allows pupils to discuss, evaluate or reflect on their learning using their imagination and digital skills.
-Pupils can share a story or get into character using a background setting of their choice – this is a classic example of using technology to do things that would not be possible without technology as suggested with the SAMR model.
+Green screen allows students to discuss, evaluate or reflect on their learning using their imagination and digital skills.
+Students can share a story or get into character using a background setting of their choice – this is a classic example of using technology to do things that would not be possible without technology as suggested with the SAMR model.

 How do you use a green screen?

 I was actually surprised how easy and simple green screen is to use within the classroom.
 I thought it would be much more complex and complicated than it actually is!
-My apprehension and reluctance was due to some training I received a few years that wasn’t explained clearly and involved a very long process.
-It certainly doesn’t have to be that way or as time consuming!
+My apprehension and reluctance were due to some training I received five years ago that wasn’t explained clearly and involved a very long process.
+It certainly doesn’t have to be that way or as time-consuming.

-There are a number of alternative apps available to green screen too such as Green Screen pro for Android.
-Some apps do come with a watermark which have to be paid to be removed or the logo will be clearly visible in your video.
+There are a number of alternative apps available for green screen too such as Green Screen Pro for Android.
+Some apps do come with a watermark and often there is a cost to remove the logo which is worth it as it will be clearly visible in your video.
 DoInk app does cost but as mentioned it is better than other apps in my opinion.
-You choose which works best for you.
+You can choose which works best for you.

 Once you have your video footage, filmed in front of the green screen, you can then superimpose different backgrounds which can include images or videos.
 To find out more how green screen works you can watch this helpful YouTube video.

-How do I use green screen with my pupils?
+How do I use green screen with my classes?

-Visit to Space! – FS1 were learning the names of different planets.
+Visit Space! – FS1 were learning the names of different planets.
 I took my green screen and filmed pupils naming the planets in front of the green screen.
 When I showed the pupils in FS1 their videos with a space background they were amazed!
-Their response was just incredible and they were so excited!
-Younger pupils really do embrace the magical element of green screen!
+Their response was just incredible and they were so excited.
+Younger pupils really do embrace the magical element of green screen.

-International day – This was a day at my College dedicated to learning about different countries around the world.
-One session focused on Japan; pupils went to sessions focusing on the language, food, culture and used Virtual Reality headsets to explore Japan!
-At the end of the session pupils had their photo taken in front of the green screen as a postcard souvenir of their Japanese experience (you can take photos using the green screen which also make for interesting displays) and were filmed reflecting and sharing what they had found out about Japan.
+International day – This was a day at my school dedicated to learning about different countries around the world.
+One session focused on Japan; students went to sessions focusing on the language, food, culture and used Virtual Reality headsets to explore Japan!
+At the end of the session, students had their photo taken in front of the green screen as a postcard souvenir of their Japanese experience (you can take photos using the green screen which also makes for interesting displays) and were filmed reflecting and sharing what they had found out about Japan.